projectcontour/contour/CONTRIBUTING.md

 - Try to keep your number of commits in a PR low.
 Generally we tend to squash before opening the PR, then have PR feedback as extra commits.
+- Do not merge commits that don't relate to the affected issue (e.g. "Updating from PR comments", etc).
+Should the need to cherrypick a commit or rollback arise, it should be clear what a specific commit's purpose is.
 - If master has moved on, you'll need to rebase before we can merge, so merging upstream master or rebasing from upstream before opening your PR will probably save you some time.